muskanjangir/Ajio---Analysis-Power-BI---Python/README.md

-# 🏆 Adidas Sales Analysis — Python + Power BI
+# 🏆 Ajio Sales Analysis — Python + Power BI
 ## 📘 Project Overview

 This project provides a comprehensive analysis of **Ajio sales data** to uncover business performance insights and identify growth opportunities.
 Using **Python** for data preprocessing and **Power BI** for dashboard visualization, the analysis explores key dimensions such as regional performance, profit margins, product trends, and customer segments.